-If you love the meaty, mushroom-meets-scallops consistency of long-cooked eggplants, then get out your pan because this is a recipe for you.
-It doesn’t skimp on the olive oil, making it what I’d imagine to be an authentic Sicilian caponata, perfect for soaking up soft and crusty Italian bread (we ate ours all up, hence the crackers’ debut in these photos).
+If you love the meaty, mushroomy consistency of long-cooked eggplants, then get out your pan because this is a recipe for you.
+It doesn’t skimp on the olive oil, making it what I’d imagine is close to an authentic Sicilian caponata, perfect for soaking up soft and crusty Italian bread (we ate ours all up, hence the crackers’ debut in these photos).

 about 2 pounds eggplant (2 medium)

 fresh cracked black pepper

 2 cloves garlic, minced

 1 red bell pepper, stemmed, seeded, and chopped into 1-inch pieces